Ramping/erp_aero/README.md

 ## Requirements
 To work with the project, Python version 3.6 or higher is required.

+## To check the files, you need to upload them to the check_pdf/resources/need_check directory

 ## Installation and launch
 1. Download or clone the repository.
 2. Install dependencies: